apinske/virt/README.md

 # virt
-small Linux VM, ready to run containers, for macOS (x86 and arm)
+small Linux VM, ready to run containers, for macOS on ARM

 ## Usage
 * on macOS